 - Encourage them.
 Let your pastor(s) know you are behind them, and in full support of them, their ministry and vision.
 Know as soon as you tell your pastor you are behind him or her, the devil will hit you and try to get you to come against them.

 The very ones that cried out in praise to Jesus during His triumphant entry, days later cried “crucify him!”
 In Acts 14, the ones who tried to offer sacrifices to Paul and Silas as gods, when they wouldn’t allow them to, stoned Paul.
 Resist this type of attack with all that you have and stand behind your pastor in full support.

-- Allow them to take vacations and get plenty of rest.
+- Make sure they are allowed to take vacations and periodic get aways.
 Make it possible for your pastor and their mate to get away regularly.
-Every pastor needs a few good vacations each year, and at least a three day mini-trip every three to six months or so.
+Every pastor needs a few good vacations each year, and at least a three day mini-trip every three to thre months or so.

-There’s something about leaving the geographical area we minister in.
-It seems a heavy load lifts once we pass out of a certain geographical sphere.
+There’s something about leaving the geographical sphere or area we minister in.
+It seems a heavy load lifts once we pass out of a certain geographical realm.
 Take up an offering for your pastors before they go, and if possible, even pay for their hotel and travel expenses.

 The enemy will continually attempt to distract the man or woman of God from what they have been called to do.
 Here are a few things that can distract pastors:

 - Busyness.
 The enemy will attempt to keep us busy with all kinds of things.
 Frequently, they seem to be important things, but are really only trivial distractions that God hasn’t called us to focus on.
 It was Martha who was distracted with all her preparation, while Mary sat at the Master’s feet listening to His words.
 Jesus said Mary had chosen the “good part” which would not be taken from her (Luke 10:38-42).